Skip to main content

 All of the settings are displayed on a large LCD screen that adjusts with a pair of knobs.
 The whole panel lights up to indicate when the iron’s preheated and when the waffles are fully cooked.
 There’s a beep as well.

-As the waffle bakes, its countdown timer allows you to have an idea when to call everyone to the table.
+As the waffle bakes, its countdown timer allows you to have an idea of when to call everyone to the table.
 The Smart Waffle Pro takes a relatively long to bake but as they say, good things are worth waiting for, and of course, it turns out four at once.

 On the Breville, there’s a large professional-type handle that keeps your hand well away from the machine's body to minimize any chances of burns.
 Around the grid, there’s a deep moat that catches excess batter so unless you really overdo it, you won’t have overflows onto your counter.